Do I need trekking poles for hiking?

 There are plenty of trekking poles on the market in varying styles, shapes and sizes.
 There are a few ways to choose which one is right for you.

 The two most common varieties of trekking poles are adjustable Telescopic poles and Collapsible folding poles.

-These poles break down into several shorter sections when they are packed away.
-These poles are generally lighter in weight than the telescopic poles and can have a smaller packed size in your bag.
+Collapsible poles break down into several shorter sections when they are packed away.
+They are generally lighter in weight than telescopic poles and can have a smaller packed size in your bag.

 Even though it is often stated that you can adjust the pole to suit the terrain, you will find that generally they can be set at the beginning of a journey and left for the duration.
 Completing the following procedure should result in a pole length that is a good compromise for both ascending and descending.
 Adjust the length of your poles as follows:

 - “Unlock” the upper and lower sections of both poles.

 - Extend the lower section of both poles to just less than the maximum limit and “lock”

 - Place one pole under an arm and adjust the length so that the top of the pole is halfway between your armpit and elbow.

 - “Lock” the upper section of that pole in place.

 - Use the fully locked pole as a “ruler” to adjust the length of your second pole.